 4. Check the Electrical Cord

 If the machine is not running.
-Check either the cord is plugged incorrectly or not.
+Check whether the cord is plugged incorrectly or not.
 If the cord is not attached correctly how can it get the power to run at full speed?

 If the cord is inserted properly into the sewing machine then move on to the next step & take a good look at the prongs on the plug.
 If they are bent a little try to straighten it with a plier.